 Step 7: Emphasize data storytelling skills.

 It is not enough to build an accurate model and create a compelling visualization of its performance.
 Enterprises that get value from data science typically point to effective data storytelling as a key ingredient to their success.
 Insights provided by data science are of little value unless the results can be articulated in terms of what the findings say and why they are significant to business goals.
 This is not always easy, especially if the story behind the findings calls into question C-level gut-feeling assumptions about business strategy or suggests that established business processes are outdated or ineffective.
-Data science often points to the need for change, and change can be difficult to accept.

 However, it’s rare to find people who are great at both data science and making a compelling executive-level presentation.
 Pairing data scientists with business analysts, especially those with consulting experience, is one way to address this need.